-- KCHD has created a new position within the department, a Substance Misuse Response Coordinator.
-This person will facilitate the All4Knox efforts, which include coordinating the development of a community-wide strategic plan with local stakeholders to address the epidemic.
+- In 2019, KCHD created a position, a Substance Misuse Response Coordinator, to facilitate the All4Knox efforts.
+This includes coordinating the development of a community-wide strategic plan with local stakeholders to address the epidemic.

 - The Strong Baby project is an effort to educate and improve the well-being of mothers, infants and children.
 The project has a strong emphasis on prenatal care, encouraging the mother to schedule regular appointments to manage health conditions and detect potential problems early, including NAS.

 - The community relations team at KCHD educates the public regarding substance misuse by creating outreach opportunities through media interviews, social media posts and news releases.